 Am I required to keep the same job the entire quarter?

-No, students are permitted to change jobs any time during the school year.
+No, you are permitted to change jobs any time during the school year.

 Are international students permitted to work even though they may not have a Social Security number?

 Yes, international students are allowed to work without a Social Security number; however, international students must apply for a Social Security number and return the receipt to student employment in Bradley Hall before starting work in Savannah, or at the Student Success Center in Atlanta.

 If I worked last quarter, do I still need to obtain an eligibility and verification form for this quarter?